On the Symmetry of Odd Leech Lattice CFT: Discussions

 In this paper, we have seen that the symmetry $\Aut(V_{O_{24}})$ of the odd Leech lattice VOA inherits the $M_{24}$ or $M_{23}$ symmetry of the odd Leech lattice $O_{24}$ in the form of the non-split extension $U(1)^{24}.M_{24}$ or $U(1)^{23}.M_{23}$, and therefore $M_{24}$ and $M_{23}$ are not genuine symmetries of the lattice VOA.
 We also determined weight-1 and weight-$\frac{3}{2}$ currents in the odd Leech lattice VOA invariant under the symmetry $U(1)^{24}.M_{24}$ or its subgroup $U(1)^{23}.M_{23}$.
 In particular, we concluded that there is no such weight-$\frac{3}{2}$ current.

 Let us revisit the observation by \cite{Benjamin:2015ria}.
 They pointed out that representation dimensions of $M_{24}$ appear in the decomposition of the $\cN=2$ extremal elliptic genus $Z_\mathrm{ext}^{m=4}(\tau, z)$ of central charge $c=6m=24$ into the $(-1)^F$-inserted characters of the Ramond representations of an $\cN=2$ SCA.
-They further constructed a chiral $\cN=2$ SCFT whose partition function of the R sector coincides with the extremal elliptic genus $Z_\mathrm{ext}^{m=4}(\tau, z)$, although a slight modification is needed for the supercurrents as in Appendix \ref{sec:N=2-SCA-in-odd-Leech}.
-Their theory is equivalent to the fermionization of the $(A_1)^{24}$ lattice CFT with respect to the shift $\Z_2$ symmetry, and its NS sector can be described as the odd Leech lattice VOA $V_{O_{24}}$.
+They further constructed a chiral $\cN=2$ SCFT whose partition function of the R sector coincides with the extremal elliptic genus $Z_\mathrm{ext}^{m=4}(\tau, z)$, although a slight modification is needed for their supercurrents as in Appendix \ref{sec:N=2-SCA-in-odd-Leech}.
+Their theory is equivalent to the fermionization of the $(A_1)^{24}$ lattice CFT with respect to the shift $\Z_2$ symmetry, and its NS sector can be described as the odd Leech lattice VOA $V_{O_{24}}$, denoted by $V_L$ for short below.

 Now, we notice that there are more obstacles in trying to explain the moonshine-type observation by this fermionized $(A_1)^{24}$ theory than we naively expected.
 The apparent problem is why it is the representation dimensions of $M_{24}$ that appear in the decomposition of the partition function of the R sector into the $\cN=2$ SCA characters, even though the genuine symmetry of the VOA of the NS sector is the non-split extension $(\Z_2\text{ or }U(1))^{24}.M_{24}$.
 Let us still try to explore a perspective in which $M_{24}$ or its subgroup $M_{23}$ takes on a meaningful role.
 As we will see, this is not straightforward at all.